medialab/hyphe/README.md

-# Hyphe / Hypertext Corpus Initiative
+# hyphe: a "research-oriented" web crawler

-Welcome to Hyphe: the Hypertext Corpus Initiative (HCI) project, developped by [SciencesPo's médialab](http://www.medialab.sciences-po.fr/) for the [DIME-SHS Equipex project](http://www.sciencespo.fr/dime-shs/).
+Welcome to hyphe: developped by [SciencesPo's médialab](http://www.medialab.sciences-po.fr/) for the [DIME-SHS Equipex project](http://www.sciencespo.fr/dime-shs/).

 Hyphe aims at providing a tool to crawl data from the web to generate networks between what we call WebEntities, which can be singles pages as well as a website or a combination of such.